pnewstein/napari-3d-counter/README.md

 Changes to the name or edge color of a points layer will be reflected in the previously added points, as well as the GUI.
 Features that are editable in this way include:

 - face color
 - edge color
 - symbol
-    - size
+- point size

-> *Important*
+> [!TIP]
 > Ensure that the corect napari cell type layer is selected

 https://github.com/pnewstein/napari-3d-counter/assets/30813691/6c495270-d4c4-473e-9091-8d2e0f8e2764